Vietnam.vn - Nền tảng quảng bá Việt Nam

 The report said that a total of six bodies had been received, including three females and three males; all six bodies had been identified and their nationalities had been determined, including four Vietnamese nationals and two Americans.
 The report confirmed that all six had died approximately 12 to 24 hours before being discovered.
 To reach a conclusion on the cause of death, doctors conducted blood, urine, and vitreous humor tests as well as CT scans to look for signs of assault.

-“The autopsy of the six victims showed signs of hypoxia, dark purple lips, a special complexion, and dark purple fingernails.
+“The autopsy of the six victims showed signs of hypoxia, dark purple lips, special facial complexion, and dark purple fingernails.
 During the screening, cyanide was detected.
 However, we still have to wait for the results of blood tests to confirm the concentration or amount of cyanide, as well as detect other toxins.
 The exact results will be available within the next 1-2 days,” said Dr. Kornkiat Vongpaisarnsin, a forensic pathologist at the Faculty of Medicine at Chulalongkorn University.

 According to medical experts, people who eat or drink cyanide will die quickly from suffocation, convulsions due to lack of oxygen to the brain, causing acute hypoxia.
 Current experimental evidence shows that cyanide is the cause of death.